-This follow up survey will be conducted from May - June 2017 in Karongi and Nyanza Districts in Rwanda.
+This follow up survey will be conducted from November - December 2018 in Karongi and Nyanza Districts in Rwanda.
 This survey is part of an impact evaluation of the Land Husbandry, Water Harvesting and Hillside Irrigation (LWH) Project in Rwanda.
-The Ministry of Agriculture in Rwanda (MinAgri) is implementing the LWH project with technical assistance from the World Bank.
-The LWH project has been active since July 2010.
+The Ministry of Agriculture in Rwanda (MINAGRI) implemented the LWH project with technical assistance from the World Bank.
+The LWH project was established in July 2010.

 The questionnaire being used for the survey is divided into different modules.
 As the main objective of the LWH project is to increase the productivity and commercialization of hillside agriculture through irrigation and other land husbandry interventions, the agricultural modules are the most detailed.
 The survey module contains several sections related to irrigation, since the objective of the study is to better understand the impacts of irrigation on plot and household-level outcomes.
-In addition, the questionnaire contains modules on housing, labor, income/expenditures, shocks, agricultural extension, social networks and cooperation, farmer groups, financial access, household assets and food security.
-There is also a module dedicated to two interventions related to experiential learning and water fee payment/subsidies.
+In addition, the questionnaire contains modules on housing, labor, income/expenditures, shocks, agricultural extension, farmer groups, financial access, household assets, future expectations and food security.
+There is also a module dedicated to water fee payment.